1969: The Velvet Underground Live: Recording and production

-The tracks on 1969 are for the most part of good sound quality, resulting from four-track recording equipment being used.
-Some of the tracks feature light crackling, however, as they were sourced from acetates, the original tapes having been lost.
-The CD release is worse in this regard, as it appears that some tracks were sourced from a vinyl copy of the album.
+Although four-track recording equipment was used for the album, some of the tracks feature light crackling as they were sourced from acetates, the original tapes having been lost.
 There is little ambience or audience sound, however, because no audience mic was used and so the only ambience the listener gets is what little the vocal and drum mics picked up.
-This makes the record sound relatively flat and small and makes it seem that only a handful of people were present.

-At the time of the album's release, three of its songs ("We're Gonna Have a Real Good Time Together", "Over You" and "Sweet Bonnie Brown"/"It's Just Too Much") had never been released in any form, two ("Lisa Says" and "Ocean") were previously only known from the versions on Reed's debut solo album, and "New Age" and "Sweet Jane" were radically different from the eventual Loaded studio versions.
-In addition, much of the rest of the album lends credence to a popular saying about the band—that they would not (or could not) play a song the same way twice.
-In particular, "I'm Waiting for the Man" (here called "Waiting For My Man") is performed in a country-rock manner; "Femme Fatale" is louder and more aggressive, and "White Light/White Heat" is extended from two-and-a-half minutes to over eight minutes of avant-garde guitar improvisation.
-The album is also notable for featuring songs sung by different singers from the album versions: Reed sings "New Age" (later sung by Yule on Loaded) and "Femme Fatale" (originally sung by Nico) and Yule sings "I'll Be Your Mirror" (also originally by Nico).
+At the time of the album's release, three of its songs ("We're Gonna Have a Real Good Time Together", "Over You" and "Sweet Bonnie Brown"/"It's Just Too Much") had never been released in any form, two ("Lisa Says" and "Ocean") were previously only known from the versions on Reed's debut solo album, and "New Age" and "Sweet Jane" were different from the eventual Loaded studio versions.
+In addition, "White Light/White Heat" is extended from two-and-a-half minutes to over eight minutes of guitar improvisation.
+The album also features songs sung by different singers from the album versions: Reed sings "New Age" (later sung by Yule on Loaded) and "Femme Fatale" (originally sung by Nico) and Yule sings "I'll Be Your Mirror" (also originally by Nico).

 The album contained liner notes by Paul Nelson and by singer/songwriter Elliott Murphy.
 Despite being present in the gatefold photo with Reed, Sterling Morrison and Maureen Tucker at The Factory, John Cale does not feature on the album.